The remarkable longevity of a 16th century song and tune

 Strict and punitive as the Sumptuary Laws were in statute, they were widely ignored in practice.
 So many people were tempted by luxurious clothes that fines were rarely imposed.
 Those that were caught would happily pay the fine and carry on as before.

 Judging by the number and quality of gifts Lady Greensleeves’ wooer sent, his status must have been such that the Sumptuary Laws wouldn’t even have crossed his mind.
 Since she was a Lady, they certainly wouldn’t have bothered her, either.
-Perhaps his vast riches in the song led listeners to the huge assumptive leap that he must have been a king and, for some unknown reason, a real person, and Anne Boleyn’s real reticence at becoming an adulterer with the married king provided the imaginary and entirely spurious backdrop to the protagonist’s persistent gifts and pleading.
+Perhaps his vast riches in the song led listeners of a later era to the huge assumptive leap that he must have been a king and, for some unknown reason, a real person, and Anne Boleyn’s real reticence at becoming an adulterer with the married king provided the imaginary and entirely spurious backdrop to the protagonist’s persistent gifts and pleading.

 Greensleeves myth 3: an Irish song